global-asp/asp-new/af/0009_waar-is-my-kat.md

 Waar is my kat?

 ##
-Is dit onder die bed?
+Is hy onder die bed?

 ##
-Is dit bo-op die klerekas?
+Is hy bo-op die klerekas?

 ##
-Is dit agter die rusbank?
+Is hy agter die rusbank?

 ##
-Is dit langs die vullisblik?
+Is hy langs die vullisblik?

 ##
-Is dit binne-in die mandjie?
+Is hy binne-in die mandjie?

 ##
-Is dit buite die huis?
+Is hy buite die huis?

 ##
-Hier is dit!
+Hier is hy!

 ##
 * License: [CC-BY-NC]